 Developing Applications with No Programming Background: Jaeyoon An

-In today’s installment of our rapid developer profile series, we are featuring Jaeyoon An, Senior Consultant of RAD Solutions at EPI-USE.
+In today’s maker profile, we are featuring Jaeyoon An, Senior Consultant of RAD Solutions at EPI-USE.
 Hear about the app he helped enhance with custom logic.

 1. What is your education and professional background?
 Did you have any prior development experience?